hjalti/mossum/README.md

 By default mossum only shows a link between two submissions if the match Moss finds
-* accounts for more than 90% of either submission, or
+* accounts for more than 90% of either submission, and
 * accounts for more than one line of either submission.

 The percentage and number of lines can be changed using the `--min-percent`